Kr1021/devops-project-wfg/README.md

-# DevOps Project – Cloud-Native CI/CD Platform for WFG (Client)
+# DevOps Project – Cloud-Native CI/CD Platform

-This project represents a real-world DevOps implementation of a cloud-native microservices architecture built on AWS for WFG (client project).
+This project represents a real-world DevOps implementation of a cloud-native microservices architecture built on AWS.

 ## 🔧 Key Features